 Longreads features are rigorously edited and fact-checked.
 We are also interested in collaborating with artists and photographers on stories, and would be open to working with any partners you have in mind.
 We are especially interested in investigative stories and would love to work with experienced reporters and provide them with the great amount of time and resources required of such projects.
 Our year-end series highlighting the best journalism across a range of categories may give you some insight into the kind of work we’d love to produce.
 Tell us what makes your story incredible and urgent, why you have the goods to write it, and why Longreads is the place to tell it.

 We pay competitive rates for features depending on the degree of reporting required and the complication of your proposal.
 Base payment begins at $1,500 and we will work with you to pay you a solid fee and also cover expenses.
-Send your pitches for reported features and investigative projects to Mike Dang.
-Pitches for features can also be sent to Michelle Legro and Krista Stevens.
+Send your pitches for reported features and investigative projects to editor-in-chief Mike Dang.
+Pitches for features can also be sent to senior editor Krista Stevens.